×

 We asked people in Portofino if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Portofino, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Firstly, Italians value their dress code and appearance, so avoid wearing beachwear or revealing clothes anywhere other than the beach.
 This is especially important when visiting churches or religious sites, where modest attire is expected.
 Secondly, Italians typically have their meals at specific times.
 Lunch is usually from 1 pm to 2:30 pm and dinner from 8 pm to 10 pm.
 Avoid eating at odd hours or you might find most restaurants closed.
 Thirdly, it's considered rude to ask for changes to the menu or to ask for "doggy bags" to take leftovers home.
 Italians take great pride in their cuisine and altering it is seen as disrespectful.
 Fourthly, tipping is not mandatory in Italy.
 Service charge is usually included in the bill.
 However, if you feel the service was exceptional, leaving a small tip is appreciated.
 Lastly, Italians are known for their relaxed pace of life.
 Avoid rushing or being impatient, especially while dining or shopping.
 Take your time to enjoy the experience and the Italian lifestyle.
 Remember, when in doubt, observe and follow the behavior of the locals.
-This is the best way to respect and appreciate the local culture," said one expat in Portofino.
+This is the best way to respect and appreciate the local culture," remarked one expat who made the move to Portofino.

 About the Author